 5% of the participant’s compensation

-Note: Safe harbor 401(k) plans that make a non-elective contribution can use the non-elective contribution to offset the minimum gateway contribution.
+Note: For Safe harbor 401(k) plans that make a nonelective contribution, the nonelective contribution can offset all or part of the minimum gateway contribution.

 Test 2: Nondiscrimination using the general test